-A Genie helps the AA Stretch to grow the core
+A Genie helps the AA stretching into new markets

-An email from the AA breakdown service grabbed my attention this morning.
+An email from the AA breakdown service stretching into new markets grabbed my attention this morning.

 It was promoting Car Genie, a little device that plugs into you car and lets you know if it spots a fault via an app on your phone.
 It also keeps an eye on your battery level and knows your car’s location, so you can see where you parked it.

 This struck me as a smart bit of brand stretching for the AA, from being just a roadside breakdown service to car health-checking, helping ‘Predict, Prevent, and Protect’ you from motoring problems.